NeuralLog/marketing/zero-knowledge-architecture.md

 This means that even if our entire infrastructure were compromised, attackers would gain access to nothing of value - just encrypted data and meaningless tokens.

+## The TypeScript Client SDK: The Cornerstone of Zero-Knowledge

+At the heart of NeuralLog's zero-knowledge architecture is our TypeScript Client SDK:

+1. **Complete Client-Side Cryptography**: All encryption, decryption, and key management happens exclusively in the client SDK
+2. **No Server-Side Secrets**: Passwords and master secrets never leave the client
+3. **Deterministic Key Derivation**: All encryption keys are derived client-side from API keys or master secrets
+4. **Searchable Encryption**: The SDK generates search tokens that enable searching without revealing content

+This client-centric approach means that even if you gave away the "keys to the kingdom" (server infrastructure), an attacker would still be unable to read your logs without the proper API keys or master secrets.

 ## The Hierarchical Key System (H-Keys)

 At the heart of NeuralLog's security is our deterministic hierarchical key system: